EMPLOYMENT LAW NEWS

 Eligible Reasons for Use

-Oregon allows employees to use paid sick leave for several reasons, notably for level 2 or level 3 emergency evacuation orders or absences due to air quality or heat index level issues.
+Oregon allows employees to use paid sick leave for several reasons, notably safe time, dealing with death of a family member, for level 2 or level 3 emergency evacuation orders or absences due to air quality or heat index level issues, home care for child will an illness or condition that is not serious health condition but requires home care, and blood donation.

 Covered Family Member

-Spouse or same gender domestic partner; parent – including custodial and non-custodial, biological, adoptive, step or foster parent and in-law of spouse or same-gender domestic partner; child – including biological, adoptive, step or foster child of employee or employee’s same-gender domestic partner, whether adult or minor; grandparent; grandchild of employee; parent-in-law of employee or with whom employee was or is in a relationship of in loco parentis.
+Spouse or same gender domestic partner; parent – including custodial and non-custodial, biological, adoptive, step or foster parent and in-law of spouse or same-gender domestic partner; child – including biological, adoptive, step or foster child of employee or employee’s same-gender domestic partner, whether adult or minor; grandparent; grandchild of employee; parent-in-law of employee or with whom employee was or is in a relationship of in loco parentis; any individual related by blood or affinity whose close association with a covered individual is the equivalent of a family relationship.

-Other aspects the Oregon paid sick leave law include:
+Other aspects of the Oregon paid sick leave law include:

 The Rhode Island paid sick leave law went into effect in 2018 and covers all employers in the state.